 SCS has been working on the issue of FGM/C since the 1980s.
 The major projects took place in West Africa.
 Therefore, the West Africa Regional Office was appointed by the Headquarters to become the FGM/C Global Focal in 2004, given the fact that significant knowledge has been built up in that region.
 Save the Children has been working in West Africa to contribute to the elimination of FGM/C and works specifically with partners in Senegal, Mali, the Gambia and Guinea.
 The local partners, as well as the regional office, have been working with state, community and civil society actors to implement projects to combat FGM/C in order to contribute to the eradication of this practice.
 Over the years, Save the Children has gradually shifted its approach from a health approach to a right-based approach.
 The organization believes that the right-based approach is a holistic approach which takes into consideration all aspects and all target groups.

 The working title of the assignment is ‘La Capitalisation de l’approche de Save The Children sur la Problematique des Mutilations Genitales Feminines’.
-The objective of this project is to capitalize Save the Children’s approach and model of intervention in relation to eliminating FGM/C in Senegal, Mali, the Gambia and Guinea.
+The objective of this project is to capitalize Save the Children’s approach and model of intervention in relation to eliminating FGM/C in four countries: Senegal, Mali, the Gambia and Guinea.
 The objective is to give an analytical and critical look at the approaches used / effective strategies developed, in order to learn lessons and suggest ways to improve future programs.
 The local partners in these countries are the following:

 - Senegal: OFAD Nafooré

 - Mali: Djoliba Center

 Collaboration with Senegalese consultant